TechpriestEnginseer/Community-Patch-Events-Development/Hokath Events/UniqueEvents/readme.txt

 All civs have an option to get a great person, and that will be probably be the only one you can choose the first time (so you can mouse over others to see what they do and require)

------Completed-----23 done--
+-----Completed-----

 --England--Mightier Yet
-Grand Tourney - req circus max., obsolete industrial, yields& WLTKD & longbows Thomas Becket - Req grand temple, losing money, yields -gold from grand temple and free churches Civil War - req unhappy, barbarians and anarchy, gain two free policies Imperial Unrest - req 7 coastal cities & unhappy, barbarians, gain plantation and courthouse yields King's Speech - req war and broadcast tower, gain culture boost and intercept III for fighters
+Grand Tourney - req circus max., cost gold, WLTKD, WLTKD+%culture & longbows Thomas Becket - Req grand temple, losing money, yields -gold from grand temple and free churches Civil War - req unhappy, barbarians and anarchy, gain two free policies Imperial Unrest - req 7 coastal cities & unhappy, barbarians, gain plantation and courthouse yields King's Speech - req war and broadcast tower, cost culture and intercept III for fighters, WLTKD +%production

+England naturally has bonuses to war and spying, the events seek to expand on the imperial legacy of england by promoting a wide aggressive play.
+Free units, churches and courthouse yields all do this.
+WLTKD bonuses natural synergise with having access to many luxes from wide conquest.
+Policies help make up for the increase policy cost of wide, barbarian spawn a gift in disguise if authority.

 --Egypt--A Child of the Nile--
-Shadaf and Nilometer - req  watermill & 2 city w/ floodplains, gain +%food watermill and culture from flood plains Jihad - req war & holy city, gain faith and faith+friendly combat promo Assassinate Mamluks - req unhappy and printing press, gain +sci chancery and +%culture printing press Egyptian Carpets - req manufactory & economics & losing money, gain yields on cotton, incense and perfume, +tour stoneworks Arab Spring - req ideology and unhappy, barbarians, gain policy and golden age.
+Shadaf and Nilometer - req  watermill & 2 city w/ floodplains, gain +%food watermill and culture from flood plains Jihad - req war & holy city, gain faith and faith+friendly combat promo Assassinate Mamluks - req unhappy and printing press, gain +sci chancery and +%culture printing press Egyptian Carpets - req manufactory & economics & losing money, gain yields on cotton, incense and perfume, +tour stoneworks Arab Spring - req ideology, postmodern and unhappy, barbarians&militia gain policy and golden age.

+Egypt naturally has bonuses to wonders and cultural sub systems, the events seek to promote a culture win.
+Two choices with bonuses to desert (resources that spawn on desert) promote turtling that terrain while working tall with %food,%culture boosts on these cities.
+Sci to help get those wonder techs and tourism on stoneworks for a culture victory boost. faith promo meant to aid turtle and get some faith for GP purchase, final choice to golden age and turtle to victory.

 --America--Out of Many, One
-Mustangs - req stables, horses, costs horses but gives them culture and gold Gold Rush & Saloon - req war minor, min nat pop, gives 1 free fur and gold, 1 tourism on villages, +poverty Ranches - req agribusiness & cavalry, culture and food from pastures Prohibition - req police station, gives free sugar and villages gain +gold, +crime Woodstock - req nuke & war, musicians' guilds gain +gold+tourism from cities
+Mustangs - req stables, horses, costs horses but gives them culture and gold Gold Rush & Saloon - req war minor, min nat pop, gives 1 free fur and gold, 1 tourism on villages, +poverty Ranches - req agribusiness & cavalry, culture and food from pastures Prohibition - req police station, gives free sugar and villages gain +gold, +crime for 75turns Woodstock - req nuke & war, musicians' guilds gain +gold+tourism from cities

+America naturally

 --Sweden--From Midgard to Valhalla
 -add back in tundra bias